spacl-ua/CLIC/SETUP.md

 # 4. Create MySQL server

+> **Warning**
+> Whenever you change the MySQL password, you will also need to update the corresponding secret
+> in kubernetes so that the website continues to function.

 Create a MySQL instance _if it does not already exist_:

 	gcloud sql instances create clic --database-version=MYSQL_8_0